-I've seen Dune more times than I really should have.
-I've gone through phases with it and in 2013 I wrote the following...
-"Although not perfect (what film is?) it’s a great big, weird and ballsy piece of sci-fi.
+“Although not perfect (what film is?) it’s a great big, weird and ballsy piece of sci-fi.
 What really feels right is the savage nature of the world in which it’s set both in terms of the political / societal set up and hardness of the dessert planet Arrakis.
 Everything in this film is life and death.
 Highly Recommended.”

 I noticed last night that Micheal Mann’s The Keep (1983) is currently available on Netflix UK.
 Despite being screened occasionally on Film4 this is welcome news for anyone still clinging onto their VHS or, like me, their poor laserdisc to DVD copy.
 Unlike the Amazon rental the Netflix version retains the widescreen format even if the picture quality isn’t brilliant (although it’s as good as I’ve seen it).